A Way Abroad Logo

 write for us!

-Ever had that feeling that there must be more to life?
+Have you ever had that feeling that there must be more to life?
 A life where you feel fulfilled and happy?
 Well, that was me.

-I decided to do something about it, despite having what most people would consider a very desirable life...but one that was stuck in life’s conditioning of living in a house with a nine to five job and only having 4 weeks holiday each year.
+Instead of waiting around for something to change, I decided to do something about it, despite having what most people would consider a very desirable life...but one that was stuck in life’s conditioning of living in a house with a nine to five job and only having 4 weeks holiday each year.

-A friend had previously mentioned about travelling the world in a van and for some reason, this thought had stuck in my mind.
+A friend had previously mentioned traveling the world in a van and for some reason, this thought had stuck in my mind.
 I had always loved the VW Campervans I saw on the road and often thought how nice it would be to have this kind of freedom.
 It was at that moment the ‘crazy’ idea popped into my head.

 camper van at purple and yellow sunset parked between palm trees